 What is polished cement?

-Polished cement is a finish based on the same composition as a mortar; it is made up of sand, cement, water, and fine stone particles.
-After being placed as a coating on the surface, it then goes through a polishing process.
+Polished cement is a finish based on the composition as a mortar; in other words, it is comprised of sand, cement, water and a fraction of stone particles.
+After being placed as a coating over the paving, it then receives a polishing process.

 Generally, polished cement is classified as an aesthetic coating, however, it is an additional layer that provides greater protection, durability, and resistance to traditional flooring.